 A Warm, Snug Bed

 About the only thing I like about winter is sleeping in a very cold room in a very warm bed.
 My bed is layered up!
 I use a feather bed in the winter.
-It’s a down filled pad that goes on top of your mattress and under your fitted shit.
+It’s a down filled pad that goes on top of your mattress and under your fitted sheet.
 I feel like I’m sleeping in the Princess and the Pea’s bed when I snuggle down.
 It’s so fluffy!

 Flannel sheets prevent that initial shiver you feel when you first get into bed and your body heat hasn’t warmed it up yet.
 I top this with a down comforter.
 Ducks can float around in icy ponds because they are covered in these feathers.